appdotnet/api-spec/content/docs/resources/message/lifecycle.md

 ## Retrieve the Messages in a Channel

 Retrieve a stream of the Messages in a channel.
-This endpoint responds to the [General Post Parameters](https://github.com/appdotnet/api-spec/blob/master/resources/posts.md#general-parameters) also.
+This endpoint responds to [pagination parameters](/docs/resources/post/#general-parameters).

 <%= migration_warning ['response_envelope'] %>